gebruno/icwmp/README.md

 24-12-2019, 10:21:19 [INFO]    Waiting the next session
 ```

-You could set the UCI config `cwmp.cpe.log_severity` option to `'DEBUG'` in order to show in details the cwmp log.
+Further, it provides different log level that can be configured in uci config `cwmp.cpe.log_severity` to get more verbose log to no logs.

-## icwmp uBus
+## uBus

-`icwmpd` must be launched on startup after `ubusd`.
-It exposes some CWMP client RPC along with some debug utilities over UBUS.
-The `icwmpd` registers `tr069` namespaces with UBUS, that has below functionalities:
+`icwmpd` provides some RPCs support over ubus and some debug utilities those can be accessed using `tr069` ubus object.
+So, it must be launched on startup after `ubusd`.

 > Note: For more info on the `tr069` ubus schema see [link](./docs/api/tr069.md) or [raw schema](./schemas/ubus/tr069.json)

 ### tr069 ubus examples
-The output shown in below examples are just for demonstration purpose, the actual output shall vary as per the cwmp configuration and state.
+Please note, the output shown in below examples are just for demonstration purpose, the actual output shall vary as per the cwmp configuration and state.
 The schema for UBUS is available at [link](./docs/api/tr069.md) or [raw schema](./schemas/ubus/tr069.json)

 ```bash
 root@iopsys:~# ubus -v list tr069